Math Software Online: MathScore.com

 What is the problem asking?

-Amount of candy each person gets.
+Amount of peanuts each person gets.

 What information do you have?